ppanchal97/compsci/principles_of_programming/notes.md

 - The semantics of `andalso` dictate that given e1 andalso e2, you evaluate e2 only if e1 evaluates to true; otherwise, the full e1 andalso e2 expression evaluates to false.
 Therefore, in this case, since z is not equal to 2, the second part of the andalso expression, 4 + 5 < 10), is not evaluated.
 - `andalso` is interchangeable with the `if / then / else` construct.
 But it is better style to use the concise `andalso` and `orelse` statements.
+`~
+2. e1 `orelse` e2 is logical-or: It evaluates e2 only if e1 evaluates to false.
+The result is true if e1 or e2 evaluates to true.
+Naturally, e1 and e2 must both have type bool and the entire expression also has type bool.
+In many languages, such expressions are written e1 || e2, but that is not the ML syntax, nor is e1 or e2.
+Using e1 `orelse` e2 is generally better style than the equivalent if e1 then true else e2.

+3. `not e` is logical-negation. not is just a provided function of type bool->bool that we could have defined ourselves as fun not x = if x then false else true.
+In many languages, such expressions are written !e, but in ML the ! operator means something else (related to mutable variables, which we will not use).

+3. You can compare many values, including integers, for equality using e1 = e2.

+4. Instead of writing `not (e1 = e2)` to see if two numbers are different, better style is e1 <> e2.
+In many
+languages, the syntax is e1 != e2, whereas ML’s <> can be remembered as, “less than or greater than.”

+5. The other arithmetic comparisons have the same syntax as in most languages: `>, <, >=, <=`.

+6. Subtraction is written `e1 - e2`, but it must take two operands, so you cannot just write - e for negation.
+For negation, the correct syntax is ~ e, in particular negative numbers are written like ~7, not -7.
+Using ~e is better style than 0 - e, but equivalent for integers.